Skip to content

 When to Use Active Status

-• Critical tests that should run regularly
+• Tests that should run regularly

 • Flows you're actively using